Coffee Knowledge

 Water

-Water plays a decisive role in the quality and taste of coffee brewing.
-It is important to choose and adjust the water quality, temperature and other factors to achieve the best cup of coffee with the desired taste and aroma.
+Water is crucial for the quality and taste of coffee brewing.
+Choosing and adjusting water quality, temperature, and other factors are essential to achieving the optimal cup of coffee with the desired flavor and aroma.

 -